 Occupational Health Best Practices: what they are, and why they matter

-Over the past 10 years, L&I, provider partners, University of Washington research, and the business community have identified a set of Occupational Health Best Practices.
+Over the past 10 years, L&I and University of Washington research have identified a set of occupational health best practices.

-These Occupational Health Best Practices are administrative standards for care that help patients avoid long-term disability and return to work as soon as appropriate.
-Our data shows that when providers adopt Best Practices and are supported by a Health Services Coordinator, their patients have better health outcomes.
+These occupational health best practices are administrative standards for care that help workers avoid long-term disability and return to work as soon as medically appropriate.
+Our data shows that when providers adopt these best practices, and are supported by a Health Services Coordinator, their patients have better health outcomes.

-Attending providers who participate in the PRP Pilot MUST demonstrate high adoption of all five Occupational Health Best Practices.
+Attending providers who participate in the PRP Pilot MUST demonstrate high adoption of all five occupational health best practices.
 Please see the table below and links to download our one-page overviews.
-You may notice that these Best Practices span multiple programs that L&I offers.
-The PRP Pilot has specific expectations regarding these Best Practices that are not required by the other programs.
-Please make sure to review both the information in the table below and the one-pagers to make sure you fully understand PRP Pilot expectations.
-Collaboration and coordination with Health Services Coordinators and administrative staff is required to achieve Best Practices.
+Collaboration and coordination with Health Services Coordinators and practice staff is strongly encouraged to achieve best practices.

 |Best Practice||What It Is||Why It Matters||How We Measure It||Success Criteria for a PRP Pilot-Eligible Standard|